-There are many different forms of assessment for our modules: coursework essays, critical analyses of primary texts, reviews, examinations, presentations, journals and portfolios.
+There are many different forms of assessment for our modules: coursework essays, creative exercises, critical analyses, reviews, examinations, presentations, journals, blogs and portfolios.
 They have been designed to match the content of the modules and to provide experience of different forms.